 - Make it easy to start.
 I keep my yoga mat on the floor of the living room, like a rug.
 Mat is so comfortable, guests sometimes sleep on it, so double use!

 Do it outside

 - Find a nice place.
-Go somewhere, where it is actually green, quiet, scenic, or my favorite – surrounded by water.
+Go somewhere, where it is actually green, quiet, scenic, or my favourite – surrounded by water.

 - Find the best time.
-Afternoons are my favorite time when the sun is going down.
+Afternoons are my favourite time when the sun is going down.

 - Think of music.
 I actually don’t listen to anything because it distracts me too much and I cannot run.